DevRev-Team-65/Team-65-main/experiments/Platypus_experiment/README.md

 All base models are available via HuggingFace: [`garage-bAInd`](https://huggingface.co/garage-bAInd)

-This Technique was used to fine tune [Llama-2-13b](https://huggingface.co/meta-llama/Llama-2-13b-hf) with 1k data entries, for our problem statement.
-For dataset and generation techniques, refer the data folder.
+This Technique was used to fine-tune [Llama-2-13b](https://huggingface.co/meta-llama/Llama-2-13b-hf) with 1k data entries, for our problem statement.
+For dataset and generation techniques, refer to the data folder.

 ## Local Setup

-This repository is multi-GPU friendly, and provides code to use model or data parellelism, depending on your computational resources.
+This repository is multi-GPU friendly and provides code to use model or data parallelism, depending on your computational resources.

 1. Install dependencies